zambal/vaux/README.md

 ## Root modules

 Vaux allows you to define root modules.
-These modules can be used to bundle common elements that other components are able to use.
+These modules can be used to bundle common elements that components are able to use.

 ```elixir
   defmodule MyRoot do